Three Kingdoms: Emergence of the Three Kingdoms

 At the beginning of 220, Cao Cao died and was succeeded by his son Cao Pi.
-On 11 December, Emperor Xian abdicated and Cao Pi ascended the imperial throne by proclaiming the heavenly mandate as the Emperor of Wei.
+On 11 December, Emperor Xian abdicated and Cao Pi ascended the imperial throne by proclaiming his heavenly mandate as the Emperor of Wei.
 On 15 May 221, Liu Bei responded by proclaiming himself as the Emperor of Han.
 His state would become generally known as Shu Han.
-Sun Quan continued to recognize his de jure suzerainty to Wei and was enfeoffed as the King of Wu.
+Sun Quan continued to recognise his de jure suzerainty to Wei and was enfeoffed as the King of Wu.

 At the end of 221, Shu invaded Wu in response for Guan Yu's killing and the loss of Jing Province by Wu.
 In the spring of 222, Liu Bei arrived at the scene to personally take command of the invasion.
 Sun Quan dispatched Lu Xun to command over the defence of Wu against the invasion by Shu.
 Against the advice of his subordinates, Lu Xun waited until Liu Bei was committed along the Yangtze below the Yangtze Gorges.
-Finally, in the sixth month of 222, Lu Xun launched a series of fire attacks against the flank of Liu Bei's extended position which caused disorder in the Shu army and Liu Bei's retreat to Baidi (near present-day Fengjie).
-Afterwards in 222, Sun Quan renounced his suzerainty to Wei and declared the independence of Wu.
+Finally, in the sixth month of 222, Lu Xun launched a series of fire attacks against the flank of Liu Bei's extended position which caused disorder in the Shu army and Liu Bei's retreat to Baidi (near present-day Fengjie) Afterwards in 222, Sun Quan renounced his suzerainty to Wei and declared the independence of Wu.
 In 223, Liu Bei perished at Baidi.
-Zhuge Liang now acted as a regent for Liu Shan (aged 17) and held control of the Shu government.
+Zhuge Liang now acted as a regent for the 17-year-old Liu Shan, and held control of the Shu government.
 Shu and Wu resumed their diplomatic relations by re-establishing peace and alliance in the winter of 223.
 On 23 June 229, Sun Quan proclaimed himself as the Emperor of Wu.

 Shu controlled the upper Han valley and the territory west of the Yangtze Gorges.
 The Qinling Mountains divided Shu and Wei.
 Wei held control over the Wei and Huai valley, where agricultural garrisons were established at Shouchun and Hefei to defend Huai.
 Military sorties by Wu against Hefei and Shouchun would consistently end in failure, thereby confirming Wei's hold over Huai.
 Wu controlled all of the Yangtze valley.
 The territory between the Huai and Yangtze was a desolate area, where a largely-static frontier between Wei and Wu had formed at the lower Han valley.